Creating a Custom User Confirmation Modal With the React Router Prompt

 BrowserRouter

-layer of our confirmation window which comes from the
+confirmation window which comes from the initialization of getUserConfirmation

 defined in DomUtils